bgachara/bgachara.github.io/posts/rust_ref.md

 ### Collect

-- transform an iterator back into a collection.
-- Type annotations required for the returned type if they cannot be infered.
+- Transform an iterator back into a collection.
+Type annotations required for the returned type if they cannot be infered.

 ```rust